-Our Annual Audit Letter (Letter) summarises the key findings arising from the work that we have carried out at Swale Borough Council (the Council) for the year ended 31 March 2016.
+Our Annual Audit Letter (Letter) summarises the key findings arising from the work we have carried out at Swale Borough Council (the Council) for the year ended 31 March 2017.

-This Letter is intended to provide a commentary on the results of our work to the Council and its external stakeholders, and to highlight issues that we wish to draw to the attention of the public.
+This Letter provides a commentary on the results of our work to the Council and its external stakeholders, and highlights issues we wish to draw to the attention of the public.
 In preparing this letter, we have followed the National Audit Office (NAO)'s Code of Audit Practice (the Code) and Auditor Guidance Note (AGN) 07 - 'Auditor Reporting'.

-We reported the detailed findings from our audit work to the Council's Audit Committee as those charged with governance in our Audit Findings Report on 14 September 2016.
+We reported the detailed findings from our audit work to the Council's Audit Committee (as those charged with governance) in our Audit Findings Report on 13 September 2017.